cdfarrow/flexlibs/README.rst

 provides a class (FLExProject) for opening a FLEx project and working with its contents.

+`FLExTools <https://github.com/cdfarrow/flextools/wiki/>` is an application for running Python scripts on FLEx databases.
+It is built on flexlibs.

 Requirements
 ------------
-flexlibs supports Python 2.7, 3.5, 3.6, and 3.7.
+flexlibs supports Python 2.7, 3.5, 3.6, 3.7 and 3.8.

-Python for .NET [2]_ version 2.0.0 or greater is required.
-For Python 3.7, pythonnet must currently be checked out and compiled from source (master branch).
+Python for .NET [2]_ version 2.0.0 or greater.

 FieldWorks Language Explorer 9.0.4 beta or higher.